SeanMcP/seanmcp.com/src/content/a-new-twitter-handle.md

 ---
 title: A new Twitter handle
-description: Kicking off 2020 with (yet another) new handle
+description: Kicking off 2020 with (yet another) new handle.
 date: 2020-01-28T12:00-0400
 tags:
   - Blog